Nursing M.S.

 Direct Entry Program in Nursing (MEPN)

 The Direct Entry Program in Nursing (MEPN) is an accelerated, alternative-entry program is for those who have not graduated from a nursing program, and who hold a baccalaureate or higher degree in another field.
-Upon successful completion of the accelerated pre-RN licensure year, students complete the national examination for RN licensure (NCLEX) and continue into the Master of Science program.
+The direct entry program is a full-time, on campus year-round coursework to prepare for the NCLEX-RN exam and gain registered nurse licensure in the State of Vermont, then proceeds into the MS program for degree completion.
 A certificate of completion is awarded for the successful completion of the pre-licensure year.
 A BS degree is not conferred.
 It is not a stand-alone accelerated RN program.
 Year 1 includes 34.25 credits and 675 clinical hours of full- time, year-round coursework to prepare for the NCLEX-RN exam.
+During the first semester, students must also successfully complete a math proficiency examination and a structured clinical examination to demonstrate competency in medication calculation and foundational clinical skills.

 Specific Requirements